Jingo88/bestMovies/README.md

 });
 ```

 Now lets get the users list of favorite movies.
 Here we are still encapsulating the database events.
-Remember that "req.session.username" I told you to pay attention to early on?
+Remember that "req.session.username" I told you to pay attention to earlier?
 Well now you get to use it!

-We also created two empty arrays to store the data we will be using throughout this event. (user_id --> movie_id --> movie_title)
+We also created two empty arrays to store the data we will be using throughout this event.
+The process for grabbing the proper data looks a little like this: **user_id --> movie_id --> movie_title**

 The last if statement is to ensure the res.send does not initiate until the for loops are completed